Nonclassical Many-Body Superradiant States with Interparticle and Spin-Momentum Entanglement: Properties of the Superradiant Light Fields

 To further investigate whether dark states are populated, we study the intensity fluctuations of each cavity.
 These fluctuations can be measured using a Hanbury-Brown-Twiss–type setup~\cite{Mandel}, as in Ref.~\cite{Meiser3}.
 We therefore introduce the second-order coherence functions of the two cavity fields, where $\tau = 0$ is taken to correspond to the system already being in steady state.
 We are primarily interested in the zero–time-delay case, $\tau = 0$,

 which are related to the fluctuations of the output intensities $\hat{I}_j$ by~\cite{Meiser3}

 Here, $j \in \{x,z\}$, $I_j = \exv{\hat{I}_j}$, and $B_j$ is the bandwidth of the respective photodetector, which is assumed to be much larger than the cavity bandwidth.
 We display $g_j^{(2)}(0)$ for the two cavities across the phase transition in Fig.~\ref{LightProperties}.
 In both regimes, we find that both cavities exhibit super-Poissonian photon statistics, $g_j^{(2)}(0) > 1$.
-This implies that photons emitted from either cavity arrive at the photodetector in bunches, which typically results from superradiant bursts~\cite{Shankar2}.
+This implies that photons emitted from either cavity arrive at the photodetector in bunches, which typically results from superradiant bursts~\cite{Shankar2,Temnov}.
 When the respective cavities are in the regime where the $N^2$ component of their intensity shrinks toward zero, we find that they do not simply thermalize [$g_j^{(2)}(0) = 2(1 - 1/N)$ for a thermal ensemble~\cite{Mandel}] but can instead reach $g_j^{(2)}(0) > 2$.
 This is similar to the extreme photon bunching observed in the subradiant regime of previous models~\cite{Meiser3,Shankar,Reilly,Shankar2}, and is explored in more depth in Ref.~\cite{Shankar2} for the traditional superradiant lasing model~\cite{Meiser}.
-We therefore believe this is a similar effect, where collective dark states form due to the bounded state space of the respective $\mathrm{SU}(2)$ subgroups.
-Importantly, this signifies a highly non-gaussian steady-state which cannot be accurately modeled using a mean-field approximation~\cite{Shankar,Shankar2}, and instead requires higher-order moments.
+Although superbunching photon statistics $g^{(2)} (0) > 2$ can arise in unentangled ensembles~\cite{Bojer}, we believe the behavior in Fig.~\ref{LightProperties} is a similar effect to Refs.~\cite{Shankar,Shankar2} where entangled collective dark states form due to the bounded state space of the respective $\mathrm{SU}(2)$ subgroups.
+This behavior is consistent with our steady-state inversion results in the inset of Fig.~\ref{LightOutput}(b) where the bounded state space keeps the population near zero even when $W$ and $\Gamma_c$ are different by orders of magnitude.
+Importantly, this signifies a highly non-gaussian steady-state which cannot be accurately modeled using a mean-field approximation~\cite{Temnov}, and instead requires higher-order moments~\cite{Shankar,Shankar2}.
 This exemplifies why our exact quantum master equation simulation technique from Sec.~\ref{Sec:SimTechniques} is so powerful as we have direct access to all-order steady-state moments to accurately describe the light output from nonclassical many-body states.